OWASP/CheatSheetSeries/cheatsheets/Secure_Cloud_Architecture.md

 Object storage usually has the following options for accessing data:

-- Accessing resources using built in Identity and Access Management policies
+- Accessing resources using built-in Identity and Access Management policies
 - Using cryptographically signed URLs and HTTP requests
 - Directly accessing with public storage

 #### IAM Access

 This method involves using other tooling, like a website hosted on the cloud service, to interact with the object storage on the user's behalf.
 This method is best used when the application has other user interfaces or data systems available, when it is important to hide as much of the storage system as possible, or when the information shouldn't/won't be seen by an end user (metadata).
 It can be used in combination with web authentication and logging to better track and control access to resources.
-The key security concern for this approach is relying on developed code or policies which could contain weaknesses, as opposed to using built in cloud provider frameworks for access.
+The key security concern for this approach is relying on developed code or policies which could contain weaknesses, as opposed to using built-in cloud provider frameworks for access.

 |                 Pros                 |                  Cons                  |
 |:------------------------------------:|:--------------------------------------:|